 With data analytics solutions designed for inventory management , you can track metrics that are important to your business, and create reports in seconds or minutes.
 By logging on to your Phocas home screen, you can quickly get an idea of how you are tracking on your chosen metrics.
 Clicking through these visual representations will take you to a grid where you can query the data following your train of thought.
 You don’t have to wait for IT, you don’t have to combine data in a spreadsheet, and importantly; you cannot accidentally break or delete any data.

 Would you like to learn more about stock control using data analytics?
-Watch our webinar ‘Inventory and stock insights’ by clicking here, or on the button below.
+Watch our webinar ‘Inventory and stock insights’ by clicking here.